phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/3-android-with-extension.html.md

   private LinearLayout bookmarkLayout;
   private ArrayList<String> bookmarks = new ArrayList<String>();
   ```
-* Set up the native ListView by adding the following lines to your `onCreate` method.
-Fix imports
+* Set up the native ListView by adding the following lines to your `onCreate` method

   ```Java
   // Set up the bookmark view